 What You’ll Get

-- 5 months of premium content, including worksheets, audio recordings, and more.
+- One Year’s Access to 5 lessons of premium content, including worksheets, audio recordings, and more.

-- Recording Access To 3 workshops: The What, Why, and Where of Non Monogamy; Navigating Complex Relationships; and Boundaries & Agreements.
+- One Year’s Recording Access To 3 workshops: The What, Why, and Where of Non Monogamy; Navigating Complex Relationships; and Boundaries & Agreements.

 - 4 Exclusive E-Books/Workbooks: The Guide To Non Monogamous Dating; Relationship Nourishing & Grounding; Vectors of Power and Privilege; Boundaries and Agreements Workbook